At a glance

 In 2004 Warren was awarded a FIFA Centennial Order of Merit in recognition of his dedication to football.
 It was one of only 100 given out worldwide.

 Warren died less than six months later from lung cancer, aged 61.

-A collection of 503 items of memorabilia was donated to the National Museum by Ross, Jeff and Jamie Warren and Sibere Rodrigues in 2005.
+A collection of 503 items of memorabilia was donated to the National Museum by Ross, Geoff and Jamie Warren and Sibere Rodrigues in 2005.
 It is now part of the National Historical Collection and many objects, including Warren's scrapbooks, can be viewed online.

 The Museum paid tribute to Warren in 2010 with a pop-up display, '"I told you so": Johnny Warren and football in Australia.'